 CIOs have agonized over closing the value gap between IT spending and delivering tangible business results since the CIO job was first invented.
-Research unveiled at
+Research unveiled at last week's Gartner Symposium/ITxpo will do little to lower anxiety levels.

 Suggestions for closing the value gap